WGZ-W/paper-reading/VIC/Week15.md

 DRNet has three modules, :
 1. image representation module, which maps two input images to feature represetations.
 2. Using the feature represetation to generate density maps, and extract the head discriptors from density maps.
-3. Then the problem could be consider to a assignment problem and this paper choose Optimal Transport theory to reason this assignment problem.
+3. Then the problem could be consider to a assignment problem and this paper choose Optimal Transport theory to solve this assignment problem.